wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/6-exercise.md

 The purpose of this hands-on-lab is to demonstrate adding JavaScript code to a page to render data from Common Data Service as a chart using an 3rd-party charting library.
 The data is retrieved from Common Data Service using a web template acting as a REST API endpoint.

 The exercises work best when you have some sample data to work with.
-Depending on the environment you are working with, you may want to install some sample data to assist with exercises.
+Depending on the environment, you are working with, you may want to install some sample data to assist with exercises.
 Power Platform does provide the ability to add sample data as needed.
 If the environment you are working in does not have any sample data installed, follow steps in [Add or remove sample data](https://docs.microsoft.com/power-platform/admin/add-remove-sample-data/?azure-portal=true) to install the sample data into your environment.

 ## Learning objectives